 Dpdl is a rapid development programming language and constrained device framework with built-in database technology.

-Dpdl enables access to the Java platform JRE API and to external java libraries, Native shared libraries, Wasm modules and GPUs and supports the embedding and on-the-fly execution of multiple programming languages like ANSI C, C++, Python, Julia, JavaScript, Lua, Ruby, Java, Groovy, Wgsl and Clojure directly within Dpdl code.
+Dpdl provides access to java platform API’s, Native shared libraries, Wasm modules and GPU compute and enables the embedding and execution of multiple programming languages like C, C++, Python & MicroPython, Julia, JavaScript, Lua, Ruby, Java, PHP, Perl, Groovy, Clojure, Wgsl and OpenCL directly embedded within Dpdl code.
+Everything comes already included with the DpdlEngine, No additional installations required.

-Further programming languages and natural language interpreters can be implemented as extensions and embedded via a dedicated plug-in interface and configuration (Dpdl language plug-ins).
+Programming languages and natural language syntax interpreters can be implemented as extensions and embedded via a dedicated plug-in interface and configuration (Dpdl language plug-ins).
+For example the C++ ROOT Data Analysis framework from Cern is also available as Dpdl language plug-in.

 These features make Dpdl a powerful development platform for rapid development and fast prototyping, in particular also due to the fact that software written with Dpdl will be enabled to access thousands of existing high-quality software libraries.